alameda-red/smoke-test/README.md

 Alameda Smoke Test
 ==================

-Te Alameda Smoke Test is a command line tool that checks if your application has major problems within your dependency injection container.
+The Alameda Smoke Test is a command line tool that checks if your application has major problems within your dependency injection container.
 It will boot your AppKernel and will attempt to create an instance of each and every service known to the container.